-The coalition water expert, Martha Davis, researched and compiled information, and the coalition plans to have a formal action alert available in the first week of April 2021.
-We are proud to submit the abridged comment letter and full 11 page detailed analysis along with coalition partners.
+The coalition water expert, Martha Davis, researched and compiled information, and the coalition sent a formal action alert available in the first week of April 2021.
+We were proud to submit the abridged comment letter and full 11 page detailed analysis along with coalition partners.

 The UWMP is the blueprint that will guide Los Angeles’ future actions and investments.
 For this reason, the UWMP needs to be improved so that it: